AnimeNL/volunteer-portal-api/api/content/stewards.team/registration/2021-christmas/index.md

     taking place next year.

   * A paid-for spot to participate in our [professional steward training](training.html).
-This training will be **mandatory** for all stewards helping out this time.
+This training will be **required** for all stewards helping out this time.

   * Sandwiches, snacks, drinks and other nibbles during the festival, as well as a place to relax in our Volunteer Lounge and a free volunteering t-shirt.